 C. Defiance of Authority Minimum Consequences K-5 Minimum Consequences 6-8 Minimum Consequences 9-12 1.
 Disobeying or disregarding school personnel or school rules.
-First Offense Parent notification and principal's judg- First Offense Parent notification and principal's judg- First Offense Parent notification and principal's judg- school personnel or school rules. ment based on severity. ment based on severity. ment based on severity.
-NOTE: No gang insignias or clothing are allowed on any cam- pus.
-Offenses may result in sus- pension from school, based on Second Offense Principal's decision ranging from par- ent/teacher conference, parent attending school with student, In-School Suspen- sion or Out-of-School Suspension (Mini- mum: 1 day).
-Second Offense Principal's decision ranging from par- ent/teacher conference, Saturday School, In-School Suspension or Out-of-School Suspension.
+First Offense Parent notification and principal's judgment based on severity.
+First Offense Parent notification and principal's judgment based on severity.
+First Offense Parent notification and principal's judgment based on severity.
+NOTE: No gang insignias or clothing are allowed on any campus.
+Offenses may result in suspension from school, based on Second Offense Principal's decision ranging from parent/teacher conference, parent attending school with student, In-School Suspension or Out-of-School Suspension (Minimum: 1 day).
+Second Offense Principal's decision ranging from parent/teacher conference, Saturday School, In-School Suspension or Out-of-School Suspension.
 (Minimum: 1 day).
-Second Offense Detention: 2 days, Saturday School, or parent attends school with student or Out-of-School Suspension (Minimum: 1 day). the principal's/designee's deci- sion.
-The principal is the final authority on decisions concern- ing clothing.
+Second Offense Detention: 2 days, Saturday School, or parent attends school with student or Out-of-School Suspension (Minimum: 1 day). the principal's/designee's decision.
+The principal is the final authority on decisions concerning clothing.
 Third Offense In-School Suspension, parent attends school with student or Out-of School Suspension (Minimum: 2 days).
-Third Offense In-School Suspension, parent attends school with student or Out-of School Sus- pension (Minimum: 2 days).
+Third Offense In-School Suspension, parent attends school with student or Out-of School Suspension (Minimum: 2 days).
 Third Offense Saturday School, parent attends school with student, denial of major privileges or Out-of-School Suspension (Minimum: 2 days).
 The principal or principal's designee may assign a more severe punishment based on the offense.
 The principal may assign a more severe punishment on the first, second, and third offense up to and including expulsion.
 The principal may assign a more severe punishment on the first, second, and third offense up to and including expulsion.
-2. Inappropriate Dress Wearing clothing that exposes un- derwear or body parts in an inde- First Offense Verbal warning and parent contact First Offense Verbal warning and parent contact First Offense Verbal warning and parent contact cent or vulgar manner or that dis- rupts the orderly learning environ- ment.
+2. Inappropriate Dress Wearing clothing that exposes underwear or body parts in an inde- First Offense Verbal warning and parent contact First Offense Verbal warning and parent contact First Offense Verbal warning and parent contact cent or vulgar manner or that disrupts the orderly learning environment.
 (F.S.
-1006.07) Second Offense Parent conference and student is ineligi- ble to participate in extracurricular activi- ties for up to five (5) days.
+1006.07) Second Offense Parent conference and student is ineligible to participate in extracurricular activities for up to five (5) days.
 Second Offense Parent conference and student is ineligible to participate in extracurricular activities for up to five (5) days.
-Second Offense Parent conference and student is ineligi- ble to participate in extracurricular activi- ties for up to five (5) days.
+Second Offense Parent conference and student is ineligible to participate in extracurricular activities for up to five (5) days.
 Third and Subsequent Offenses In-School Suspension for up to three days and student is ineligible to participate in extracurricular activities for up to thirty (30) days, parent contact and written let- ter.
 Third and Subsequent Offenses In-School Suspension for up to three days and student is ineligible to participate in extracurricular activities for up to thirty (30) days, parent contact and written let- ter.
 Third and Subsequent Offenses In-School Suspension for up to three days and student is ineligible to partici- pate in extracurricular activities for up to thirty (30) days, parent contact and writ- ten letter.